Introduction to Aurora

 - Schedule Rationale – For each task, Aurora provides the rationale on why it was scheduled where it was scheduled, so it is easy to determine what changes could be made for a task to occur earlier.

-- Interface with other scheduling tools – Since the benefits of scheduling are only a mouse click away, Aurora is designed to interface with Microsoft Project, Primavera P6, Artemis and others.
+- Interface with other scheduling tools – Since the benefits of scheduling are only a mouse click away, Aurora is designed to interface with Microsoft Project, Primavera P6, Artemis, TeamCenter and others.
 You do not have to change the way you work to receive the benefits of Aurora’s scheduling engine.

 - 64-bit version can handle projects into the hundreds of thousands of tasks.

-- Ability to run how the clients wants to run.
+- Ability to run how the client wants to run.
 Aurora can be run as a web-based application or a standalone application under Windows, Mac and Linux.

 - NASA designated Aurora a Small Business Innovation Research Success Story.

 - NASA showcased Aurora’s innovative technology in a Hallmarks of Success video.

-- Aurora has been featured in MDA Tech Update, Defense Tech Briefs, NASA Tech Briefs, and Spinoff (NASA’s premiere publication featuring successful spinoff technologies).
+- Aurora has been featured in MDA Tech Update, Defense Tech Briefs, NASA Tech Briefs, and Spinoff (NASA’s premier publication featuring successful spinoff technologies).

 So Many Benefits, but Paradigm Shift Slows Adoption: A Lesson to Learn from GM, NUMMI & Toyota